• Home

 The Duty Of Standing Fast In Our Liberties

 By the Reverend Jacob Duche´ Rector of Christ Church in Philadelphia, PA, the Rev. Jacob Duché (1737–1798) was the first chaplain to the Continental Congress.
 A Sermon, Preached in Christ-Church July 7th, 1775.
-Before the First Battalion of the City and Liberties of Philadelphia; … [Read more...]
+Before the First Battalion of the City and Liberties of Philadelphia; And … [Read more...]

 Filed Under: Historical American Sermons Tagged With: Galatians, LIberty, Reverend Jacob Duche´, standing fast